frankiesardo/route-swagger/README.md

       {:delete do-delete-thing}]]]])
 ```

-Note that you usually need to include (swagger/body-params) as it will make sure the keys in the request map are where the validator expect to find them.
-Each interceptor can still be configured to tweak is behaviour.
+Note that you usually need to include `(swagger/body-params)` as it will make sure the keys in the request map are where the validator expects to find them.
+Each interceptor can still be configured to tweak its default behaviour.

 For a complete example have a look at the `sample` project.